Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Food & Water Watch analysis shows privatized water rates increase at 3x inflation (avg 18% every 2 years).[28]
 The ten largest privatizations (1990–2010) saw rates nearly triple in ~11 years.
 CSWR's 200–350% increases in 2–3 years dramatically exceed even this concerning benchmark.[11]

-Freeman also testified that utilities not meeting limits "can choose to only be tested during suitable weather conditions when it's less likely to have a violation" — acknowledging strategic testing avoidance to hide non-compliance.
+The same Mississippi Today article mentioned that Freeman also stated that utilities not meeting limits "can choose to only be tested during suitable weather conditions when it's less likely to have a violation"[11]

 Why this matters for Limestone

 This comes from CSWR's own employee, not external critics.
-It describes: (1) complete treatment failures at company facilities, (2) raw sewage and pathogens where children play, and (3) acknowledgment of strategic compliance gaming.
-If this is how CSWR describes its own facilities, what confidence can TDEC have in expanded Limestone operations?
+It describes: (1) complete treatment failures at company facilities, (2) raw sewage and pathogens where children play, and (3) acknowledgment of testing only during favorable conditions.
+If this is how CSWR describes its own facilities, why should TDEC have confidence in expanding Limestone's operations?

 Section 11 — Regulatory Precedent